-- How to take your pulse
+- How to take your pulse.

 - How to recognize your angina symptoms and what to do when they happen.

-- How to care for yourself at home after a heart attack
+- How to care for yourself at home after a heart attack.

 Getting Started with Your Exercise

-Before you start to exercise, your doctor may have you do an exercise test.
+Before you start to exercise, your provider may have you do an exercise test.
 You should get exercise recommendations and an exercise plan.
 This may happen before you leave the hospital or soon afterward.
-Do not change your exercise plan before talking with your health care provider.
+Do not change your exercise plan before talking with your provider.
 The amount and intensity of your activity will depend on how active you were before the heart attack and how severe your heart attack was.

 Take it easy at first: